canonical/server-dev-summary/template.md

 # Hello Ubuntu Server!
-The purpose of this weekly email is to make sure our community can follow development with toes dipped in before and between jumping headlong into helping shape Ubuntu Server!
+The purpose of this communication is to provide a status update and highlights for any interesting subjects from the Ubuntu Server Team.
+If you would like to reach the server team, you can find us at the #ubuntu-server channel on Freenode.
+Alternatively, you can sign up and use the Ubuntu Server Team [mailing list](https://lists.ubuntu.com/mailman/listinfo/ubuntu-server).

 ## Spotlight: TODO
 TODO